CasualChampionships/arcade/docs/gui.md

 ### Static Bossbars

-The most simply bossbar we can create would be static, that is everything about the bossbar is constant.
+The most simple bossbar we can create would be static, that is everything about the bossbar is constant.
 We can create one of these by constructing a `StaticBossBar`:

 ```kotlin
 val bossbar = StaticBossBar(